Importing/Exporting Orders

 transaction_id Refers to the payment provider’s transaction ID, if applicable

-Finally, you can export only specific orders by checking them and then clicking “Export” in the drop-down menu left of the “id” column.
+Finally, remember that you can export only specific orders by checking them and then clicking “Export” in the drop-down menu left of the “id” column.

-NOTE: Please get in touch with our support if you need help filtering or organizing your order data.
+NOTE: Please contact our support if you need help filtering or organizing your order data.

 Still need help?
 Contact Us Contact Us